mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 In the pseudo code above, we can see that the program's compilation & interpretation happen in the following way:

-1. We read the file containing our program.
+1. Read the file containing our program.
-2. We parse the source code and get an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+2. Parse the source code and get an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-3. We perform type checking with the `Check` function.
+3. Perform type checking with the `Check` function.
-4. In case the type checker has found incompatibilities from our typing rules, we report the diagnostics.
+4. In case the type checker has found type errors, report the diagnostics.
-5. We either compile to JavaScript or evaluate the program.
+5. Either compile to JavaScript or evaluate the program.

 In the last next four sections we'll explain steps 2-5.

 # Lexer and Parser

 The implementation of a lexer and parser for this small language will be quite simple.
-We can use traditional parsing strategy with recursive decent parsing.
+We can use traditional [recursive descent parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser) algorithm.

-For diversity, this time we'll generate both the modules for lexical analysis and the one for syntax analysis by using Peg.js grammar.
+For diversity, lets generate the modules for lexical and syntax analysis by using Peg.js grammar.

-Here's the Peg grammar:
+Here's the grammar:

 ```
+Program = _'('*_ a:Application _')'?_ {
+  return a;
+}

 Application = l:ExprAbs r:Application* {
   if (!r || !r.length) {
     return l;